Two things are roaming in my head.

 What is going on?

-As long as oppression and discrimination is what landmarks the situation, this is not ending.
+As long as oppression and discrimination are what landmarks the situation, this is not ending.

 Regular people, who are not daring enough to confront the military occupation, by throwing a stone or walking in a demonstration or stabbing an Israeli passerby whom luckily we may wish he turns out to be a settler or soldier.